 This makes them one of the best running headphones you can buy, thanks in no small part thanks to the attention to sonic and design detail that you usually get from the best Bose headphones.

 They're a little chunkier than many of the best true wireless earbuds out there, so they really come into their own as workout earbuds.
 Let's get into it.

 Due to the company’s legacy as a high premium brand, Bose products usually come with a bigger price tag than those you’d find slapped on rival products.
 But that’s not so much the case with the Sport Earbuds.

-Available to buy now from most major retailers, these buds cost £180/$160.
-While they’re not the cheapest out there, they are mostly inline with the mark up of similar products available from other audio brands.
+Available to buy now from most major retailers, these buds cost £180/$160/AU$249.95.
+While they’re not the cheapest out there, they are mostly in line with the markup of similar products available from other audio brands.
+It's worth checking our Bose discount codes to see if you can save on your order.
 Perhaps most significantly, they are noticeably cheaper than Beats Powerbeats Pro – a sensible move, if you ask us.